MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/flw-setup-microsoft-365.md

 Use **team templates** in the Teams admin center or by using PowerShell.
 You can use prebuilt templates or [create your own](/microsoftteams/get-started-with-teams-templates-in-the-admin-console#create-your-own-team-templates).
 You can also apply template policies to control which templates are available to your users in Teams.
 Learn more about [how to get started with team templates in the Teams admin center](/microsoftteams/get-started-with-teams-templates-in-the-admin-console) and [how to set up and deploy teams](/microsoft-365/frontline/deploy-teams-at-scale?#set-up-and-deploy-your-teams).
 A prebuilt frontline template is accessible from the Teams admin center with the template ID "com.microsoft.teams.template.Frontline".

-The table below shows Teams applications commonly utilized in frontline solutions.
+The following table lists Teams apps commonly used in frontline solutions.
 Shifts, Approvals, and Walkie Talkie are present in the Teams mobile client out of the box.
-You can control which applications are available to all users in the Teams admin center.
+You can control which apps are available to all users in the Teams admin center.

 **Scenarios and apps**